 Make a campaign video

 A campaign video can be a great way of engaging with your potential customer base by showing them the product in action and giving them the story behind it.
-Video and imagery is extremely important to businesses these days as online marketing becomes the main way many businesses market their products.
+Video and imagery is extremely important to businesses these days as online marketing becomes the main way many businesses promote their products.

 A video is engaging for people in a way that a poster or a synopsis on a website is not anymore.
-Videos made for the internet can easily be shared online, embedded into websites and even turned into a TV advert in future.
+Videos made for the internet can easily be shared online, embedded into websites and even turned into a TV advert in the future.
 Getting your campaign video right with a simple but eye-catching message can work wonders for your product and your crowd funding campaign.

 Use the power of social media

 Social media is extremely important for marketing purposes and businesses of whatever size, when thinking about how to crowd fund it can be a fantastic tool.
 The best way to get people talking about your product is to start talking about it yourself.
 Three of the biggest social media sites have a vast amount of users; Facebook has currently has over 1.7billion active users, Twitter has over 315million active users and Instagram has 500million active users.
 You can see the huge potential for any business marketing a brand new product with those statistics.

 It can be difficult to get something to go viral but hard work, learning to understand your audience and embracing the different mediums for their uses all help.
 Many businesses and brands talk about ‘creating a buzz’ around their brand and product and that is exactly what can happen when you get a conversation started around your campaign.
 Hopefully seeing you build on interest and donations.